docarray/docarray/docs/user_guide/storing/index_milvus.md

 as well as the batched version [text_search_batched()][docarray.index.abstract.BaseDocIndex.text_search_batched].

 !!! note
-    The [MilvusDocumentIndex][docarray.index.backends.milvus.MilvusDocumentIndex] implementation does not offer support for text search.
+    The [MilvusDocumentIndex][docarray.index.backends.milvus.MilvusDocumentIndex] implementation does not support text search.

     To see how to perform text search, you can check out other backends that offer support.